 Current Footnotes: Proposed Footnotes: () Also see requirements leading to teacher certification, titled "3-Step Process for Teacher Education," in the College of Education and Educational Technology section of this catalog.
 (1) Students may satisfy any theory class or class instrument/minor instrument requirement by A. Theory-Passing the final exam before or at the beginning of any given semester and then enrolling in Section 011 of the course for 0cr; the student's grade would be recorded as "Satisfactory" on the transcript.
-B. Class instrument or minor applied area-Passing the B or C required jury (0cr) before enrolling in class instruments or a minor applied course; the student's grade would be recorded as "Satisfactory" on the transcript. () Also see requirements leading to teacher certification, titled "3-Step Process for Teacher Education," in the College of Education and Educational Technology section of this catalog.
+B. Class instrument or minor applied area-Passing the B or C required jury (0cr) before enrolling in class () Also see requirements leading to teacher certification, titled "3-Step Process for Teacher Education," in the College of Education and Educational Technology section of this catalog.
 (1) Students may satisfy a class instrument or secondary applied area requirement by passing the appropriate jury, either APMU 227 Capstone Jury: Secondary Instrument, APMU 126 Piano Proficiency Level I, or APMU 127 Piano Proficiency Level II.